Disney Cruise Line Staterooms

 Some people might be particular about the view from their stateroom when docked at Castaway Cay.
 The ship backs up against the dock at Castaway Cay, so is facing toward the ocean.
 The port side (left) staterooms will face the bay, post office, and tram locations.
 The starboard (right) side will face the beaches.

 Onboard credits (also called shipboard credits) are a great way to send a loved one off on a cruise or just to treat yourself.
 You can pre-purchase onboard credits which are good for cruise items, merchandise, food, and beverages.
 They can be purchased in $25.00 increments.
 You can order them by calling (800) 601-8455.
-Onboard credits and/or gift baskets are often given by your travel agency as an incentive to book a cruise.
+Onboard credits and/or gift baskets are often given by us, travel agency, as an incentive to book a cruise.